Konstantin Kurylenko: The Handball Player vs. Olga Kurylenko’s Father — They’re Not the Same Person

 Who is Konstantin Kurylenko?

 Two men answer to this name.
-The first is Kostyantyn Kurylenko, a professional handball player from Ukraine who competed in European leagues during the 2000s and 2010s.
-The second is Konstantin Kurylenko, the father of actress Olga Kurylenko, who was largely absent from her upbringing.
+The first is Kostyantyn Kurylenko, a professional handball player from Zaporozhye, Ukraine, who competed in European leagues from the mid-2000s through the 2010s.
+The second is Konstantin Kurylenko, the father of actress Olga Kurylenko, who divorced her mother when Olga was three and was largely absent from her upbringing.

-The handball player used the Ukrainian spelling in official records—Kostyantyn—and played as a left back for clubs like HC Motor Zaporizhzhia and HC Meshkov Brest.
-He appeared in EHF Champions League matches and spent years competing at the highest levels of European handball.
+The handball player used the Ukrainian spelling in official records—Kostyantyn—and played as a left back for HC Meshkov Brest in Belarus and HC Motor Zaporizhye in Ukraine.
+He appeared in multiple EHF Champions League seasons and spent nearly a decade competing at the highest levels of European handball.

-Olga’s father, meanwhile, left when she was young.
+Olga’s father left when she was young.
 She rarely discusses him publicly, and he’s never sought media attention.
 No verified photos of him exist separate from her early life in Ukraine.

 The confusion stems from incomplete photo captions, overlapping Wikipedia entries, and search algorithms that can’t distinguish between a professional athlete and a private citizen.
 Both men lived in Ukraine, both shared the same first and last name, but their lives never intersected.